awslabs/aws-iot-greengrass-accelerators/v2/base/README.md

 >
 > :exclamation: Although not recommended, this stack can be deployed more than once--but requires changing the stack name and modifying the resources deployed.
 Please see the _Frequently Asked Questions_ section for more details.

-This accelerator is designed to deploy as a combination of AWS CloudFormation stacks in the cloud and run AWS IoT Greengrass as a Docker container on your local system or through [AWS Cloud9](https://aws.amazon.com/cloud9/).
-This provides a consistent and quick approach to testing or investigating functionality without impacting or leaving behind unneeded artifacts locally, or in the cloud.
+This accelerator is designed to deploy as a set of AWS CloudFormation resources as a parent stack in the cloud, and then run AWS IoT Greengrass as a Docker container on your local system or through [AWS Cloud9](https://aws.amazon.com/cloud9/).
+This provides a consistent approach to testing or investigating functionality without impacting or leaving behind unneeded artifacts locally, or in the cloud when the CloudFormation stack is deleted/destroyed.
 To launch this accelerator as a Docker container, there are a few prerequisites and steps to complete.

 It is assumed you have basic experience with AWS IoT via the console and have familiarity with the command line interface (CLI).

 ### Prerequisites